mastane/mastane.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
 I'm Mastane, a postdoc researcher in artificial intelligence at the <a href='https://www.upf.edu/'>Universitat Pompeu Fabra</a> (Barcelona) among the <a href='https://www.upf.edu/web/ai-ml/'>AI group</a>.
 My research interests include:
 * ranking by empirical risk minimization
 * multi-armed bandits